What is the Pfaffl method?

 For this example, I will be using the same dataset as from the delta-delta Ct guide, where I have Ct values (performed in duplicate) for control and treated samples and an HKG and GOI for each.
 This could be a theoretical example of a cell culture experiment which has been repeated three times, so I have three independent sets of control and treated samples.

 The first thing that is required for the Pfaffl method is the primer efficiencies for your GOI and the HKG.
 How to calculate primer efficiencies has been described in detail previously, so please refer to this post before continuing further.

 Once you have the primer efficiencies, these will be in the format of a percentage, for example, 98%.
 However, this percentage is not entered directly into the Pfaffl equation, rather it needs to be converted.

 A converted primer efficiency value of ‘2‘ indicates a 100% efficiency.
 This is the case when using the delta-delta Ct method.
 In other words, for every PCR cycle, the amount of DNA will multiply by 2.
 On the other hand, an efficiency of 90% would give a converted value of ‘1.90‘ and an efficiency of 110% would give a value of ‘2.10‘.

 If you are still unsure, an easy way to convert the primer efficiency percentage is to divide the percentage by 100 and add 1.

-5. Next, we need to calculate ∆Ct separately for each gene.
-To do this, simply subtract the newly created ‘Control average‘ value from the ‘Average Ct‘ of each sample (including all of the control samples).
+Next, we need to calculate ∆Ct separately for each gene in each sample.
+To do this, simply subtract the newly created ‘Control average‘ (now acting as the calibrator/reference) value from the ‘Average Ct‘ of each sample (including all of the control samples).
 By using the ‘Control average‘ this will enable us to create ∆Ct values for each control sample as well as the treated samples.

 Click here to download the Pfaffl method data analysis template.